 Alchemy

-Path 21's Jupiter attribution aligns it with the alchemical metal Tin — the metal of Chesed, malleable and serviceable, capable of being beaten into thin sheets, of taking any form required.
-Tin's alchemical role is that of the base matter that can be elevated: the Philosopher's Work (Opus Magnum) begins with lead (Saturn/Binah) and moves through tin (Jupiter/Chesed) on its way to gold (Sun/Tiphareth).
-Path 21 is a step in that sequence: Chesed's tin descending through the Kaph-palm toward Netzach's copper (Venus's metal), where the alchemical operation of Fermentation transforms the dissolved prior form into the first stirrings of the new.
-The Wheel is the alchemical vessel in its fermenting phase — the sealed flask in which the old form breaks down and the new form, not yet visible, begins its incubation in the warm dark of Venus's desire.
+Path 21's Jupiter attribution aligns it with the alchemical metal Tin — the metal of Chesed, malleable and serviceable, capable of being beaten into thin sheets and taking any form required.
+Tin's role in the Opus Magnum is transitional: the Great Work begins with lead (Saturn/Binah) and moves through tin (Jupiter/Chesed) on its way to gold (Sun/Tiphareth).
+But the deeper alchemical symbol here is the Rota — the Wheel itself, which appears throughout alchemical manuscripts as the image of continuous circulation.
+The principle of circulatio taught that the prima materia must be cycled repeatedly through fire and water, dissolution and coagulation, before achieving stability.
+No single pass completes the Work; the Wheel must turn many times.
+Path 21 is therefore both the step in the metallic sequence — tin descending toward Netzach's copper (Venus's metal) — and the recognition that this descent is a cycle, not a fall.
+The alchemical operation associated with this phase is Fermentation: the sealed flask in which the old form breaks down and the new form, not yet visible, incubates in the warm dark of Venus's desire.
+Jupiter's tin, pressed into copper's vessel, learns to receive abundance without hardening into possession.

 Hindu / Tantric